 The cancer may spread by directly entering nearby tissues.

 The cancer may spread throughout the body.
 This is called systemic spread.
 The cancer cell may get into and travel through the:

 Blood system.
 Arteries and veins take blood to and from all areas of the body.

 Lymphatic system.
 A network of lymphatic vessels in all areas of the body that drain and filter infectious agents.

+A cancer cell can travel through these systems.
+With time, the cancer cell can grow and form a new tumor that may not be near the primary site.
 When cancer spreads to another part of the body, it is called metastatic cancer.

 The University of Chicago Medicine

 Appointments: Call UCM Connect at 1-888-824-0200